-- 1. The provisions of the Regulations governing Fraud and Plagiarism for UvA Students (and additions in the Rules and Guidelines for the Examinations Board) apply in full. - 2.
+- 1. The provisions of the Regulations governing Fraud and Plagiarism for UvA Students 2019 and the Rules and Guidelines for the Examinations Boardapply. - 2.
 Electronic detection software programs may be used to detect plagiarism in texts.
 In submitting a text, the student implicitly consents to the text being entered into the database of the detection program concerned.